 For simplicity, the loop can be broken into two sections.

 Section 1 is the Nordic trailhead to the Tamarack Aid Station (AS 1; 2.2 miles).
 Your race will start on the Green Trail and proceed roughly .90 miles to a point where you will merge with the Nordic Blue Trail.
 Referring to the race map, you are running in a counterclockwise direction from AS 2 to AS 1.
+At AS 1, you’ll be greeted by Marty Kanter-Cronin and his team of volunteers.

 Section 2 is the Tamarack Aid Station (AS 1) back to the Starting area (AS 2).
 When you reach AS 1 (only fluids will be provided at this station), you will continue on the Blue Trail for another 4.3 miles back to the Starting area.
+Michele Loehner and her crew will welcome you to the AS 2 aid station.

 When you return to the Starting area, you’re halfway there.
 AS 2 will have plenty of aid and supplies and there’s a restroom only a few yards away.
 Loop two is a repeat of the first, so when you reach this area, please be sure to bear left to reconnect with the Green Trail – and watch for the yellow ground arrows.